AlexETay7/Differential-Leveling-for-Civil-Engineers/README.md

 ### **_PROGRAM DESIGN AND IMPORTANT CONCEPTS:_**

 The program captures user inputs related to initial elevation, backsights or foresights, descriptions, and measured values.
 It then calculates and displays the height of the target (HT) and the height of the instrument (HI) for each shot.
+Note that the first heigh of target value (HT) should be undefined.

 #### 1. User Inputs